johtela/LiterateCS/README.md

 LiterateCS is a [Literate Programming] tool that produces clear, professional-looking documentation automatically from your C# projects.
-It parses your C# code files and extracts [markdown] documentation from comments.
+It parses C# code files and extracts [markdown] documentation from comments.
 Alternatively you can write your documentation in separate markdown files and interleave pieces of code in them by referring to C# regions.
 LiterateCS can then create either a simple markdown output